 Tracy Punshon, PhD, research assistant professor of biological sciences at Dartmouth College, leads the project assessing maternal-fetal exposure pathways using bio-imaging.
 This research examines the relationship between maternal and infant biomarker concentrations, placental concentrations and distribution, and possible modification by candidate gene polymorphisms.

-Wendy Wells, MD, professor of pathology, and Carmen Marsit, PhD, associate professor of pharmacology and toxicology, co-direct the Biorepository Core.
+Wendy Wells, MD, professor of pathology, and Brock Christensen, PhD, associate professor of epidemiology, co-direct the Biorepository Core.
 This Core provides specialized expertise to the proposed projects for the five-year COBRE and will produce a sustainable Core for Molecular Epidemiology.